GusttavoOliveira/GusttavoOliveira/README.md

 ## Currently

 * I've been learning more about Python 🧡
-* I've been learning more about Kotlin 💙
+* I've been learning more about Django 💙
 * Studying hard 📚

 ## Connect with me